johannesippen/johannesippen.com/_posts/2017-02-22-pathway-to-sanity.md

 ---
 title: Pathway to Sanity
 layout: article
-excerpt: We spend too much time consuming content than creating.
+excerpt: We spend too much time consuming content online.
 Time to fix this.
+image: /img/blog/sanity-cover.jpg
 ---

 # Pathway to Sanity

-This is 2017.
-The machines that we do our work on are also our main entertainment sources: Youtube, Facebook, Buzzfeed, Netflix.
+This is 2017. <br>The machines that we do our work on are also our main entertainment sources: Youtube, Facebook, Buzzfeed, Netflix.

 Never in the history of mankind have work and leisure been closer together than today.
 We don’t differentiate between work terminals and home entertainment systems.
 Everything we need in life runs on our Macbooks or Surfaces.

 I love that.
 Having all seasons of Seinfeld only a click away – my younger self wouldn’t believe it.
 Yet, there’s a risk.
 With potential distraction only one browser tab away, it gets very hard to concentrate and stay productive.
 When this Facebook notification pops up, it’s impossible to not look.
 When you’re stuck or bored, it’s  too tempting to watch a video in between.
 And another one.
 And another one – keeping you from doing what you actually wanted.